Putrefying bacteria: Putrefaction

-Putrefying Bacteria in Gut
+Putrefying bacteria in gut

-The gut microbiome plays a huge role in human health, and having a healthy bacterial community is essential to living a healthy life.
-Bacteria aid in digestion of nutrients that a human's gastrointestinal tract could not process on its own.
-Putrefying bacteria in the gut play a key role in fermenting or decomposing proteins not broken down by the body.
+The gut microbiome plays a huge role in human health, and having a healthy bacterial community is essential to living a healthy life—bacteria aid in digesting nutrients that a human's gastrointestinal tract cannot process independently.
+Putrefying bacteria in the gut play a key role in fermenting or decomposing proteins that are not broken down by the body.
 The process of fermentation and putrefaction mainly occurs in the distal colon.
 These bacteria contribute to the number of metabolites in the large intestine.
-The gut microbial community is extremely diverse, and putrefying bacteria include a diverse range of bacterial species.
+The gut microbial community is extremely diverse, and putrefying bacteria include diverse bacterial species.
 Some of these bacteria include Bacillus, Clostridium, Enterobacter, Escherichia, Fusobacterium, Salmonella, etc. These bacterial communities are established by diet, and the microbial modes of transmission.
 Today's research has not yet fully explored the implications of putrefying bacteria in the human gut microbiome, however current data suggests these bacteria could be helpful or harmful to our systems depending on the circumstances.
-Some of the products of putrefying pathways such as Indole has been shown to help protect against intestinal worms.
+Some products of putrefying pathways, such as Indole, have been shown to help protect against intestinal worms.
 Some putrefying bacteria such as Fusobacteriota (formerly Fusobacteria) contribute to harmful cancer and disease, such as colorectal carcinoma.